softica-dk/kubernetes-catas/exercises/01 - pod/03 - multi container pod.md

 # Multi container pod
-A pod can container multiple containers running at the same time.
+A pod can contain multiple containers running at the same time.
 This is useful for a number of reasons.

-1. Deligating work to different containers
+1. Delegating work to different containers
-   * Running metric export from seperate container
+   * Running metric export from separate container
    * Running a sidecar container for networking
 2. Running special health containers
 3. Running a container that sync remote data